carlfranklin/AddIdentityServer/README.md

 </CascadingAuthenticationState>
 ```

-When you're using ASP.NET Core Identity, your entire application has access to the authentication state as a cascading parameter.
+When you're using **ASP.NET Core Identity**, your entire application has access to the authentication state as a cascading parameter.
+That's because the entire router (the app) is encapsulated inside a `CascadingAuthenticationState` component.

 Replace *Counter.razor* with the following:

 ```c#
 @page "/counter"